ericom-gideon/docs/docs/apps/ssl_management_for_rails_apps.md

 There are two methods by which an SSL certificate may be obtained; self-signed, or signed by a CA – a trusted third party website.

+_Note: When acquiring an SSL cert, look to select 'Apache + OpenSSL' as your cert type_

 _Note: self-signed certificates are the easiest method to get started with SSL, but they also don’t bear the same well-established trust relationships than do certificates signed by companies such as VeriSign or GeoTrust.
 Please note that self-signed certificates are best used only for development environments._

 #### Enabling SSL